Home

 All photos taken are copyright John A. Wexler and are used for future reference to help with future attributions and/or for publication purposes.
 Sometimes we are able to use the new discoveries in our Coin World.
 They will of course appear on this website.
 The photos may also be used in any books that we author or coauthor.

 When your package of coins arrives here, it is placed in a processing line according to the postmark dates.
-The packages are processed in the order of the postmark dates (i.e. packages postmarked Feb.
-1, 2011 are processed before packages postmarked Feb.
-2, 2011 and so forth).
+The packages are processed in the order of the postmark dates (i.e. packages postmarked Dec.
+1, 2024 are processed before packages postmarked Dec.
+2, 2024 and so forth).
 The only exceptions to this are when individuals do not adhere to the guidelines below (see guidelines #2 and #3), or if there is the potential for a major variety discovery that deserves immediate attention in a major publication such as Coin World.
 Please note that although most people think that their discoveries are important, the ones that require immediate attention are few and far between.

 Several years ago the Wexler Die Variety Files became too large for a single person.
-They are currently divided up among 3 attributers as outlined in the guidelines which follow.
+They are currently divided up among multiple attributers as outlined in the guidelines which follow.
 If sending varieties for attribution, please take care to make sure that you are sending them to the correct person.

 Attribution Guidelines